huntabyte/unetlab.github.io/_posts/2015-08-28-installing-unetlab-on-a-physical-server.md

 ## IMPORTANT

 #### Once you done, Ubuntu will boot default kernel and it must be changed to unetlab one for the proper work.
-Bellow is one of the ways to fix that
+Bellow is one of the ways to fix that.
+Do it on your own risk, UNetLab team is not responsible if you break anything and don't know how to fix.

 ~~~
 1) Edit /etc/default/grub with

 nano /etc/default/grub

-change lines that are there to those 3 and comment with # previos
+2) Put 2 new lines and comment 2 old like identical lines

+GRUB_DEFAULT=saved
+GRUB_TIMEOUT=2

 #GRUB_DEFAULT=0
 #GRUB_TIMEOUT=0

-GRUB_DEFAULT=saved
-GRUB_TIMEOUT=2

-2) make the "saved" kernel unetlab one
+3) make the "saved" kernel you placed in the /etc/default/grub to unetlab one

 grub-set-default "Advanced options for Ubuntu>Ubuntu, with Linux 3.16.7-ckt8-unetlab"